 Now is the time for every brand, big and small, to take their knowledge of sonic branding to the next level, and hone their unique sound.

-In this article, we’ll focus specifically on the vocal aspect of sonic branding, exploring how you can uncover your literal brand voice via two different exercises, and walk you through how to articulate your voice clearly through artistic direction.
+In this article, we’ll help you uncover your brand voice by getting back in touch with your brand origins, values, and aspirations.
+Then, we’ll emphasize the vocal aspect of sonic branding, explore how you can uncover your literal brand voice via a few different exercises, and walk you through hiring and directing a voice actor to bring it to life.

 What is Sonic Branding?